dougshamoo/antlr4/doc/javascript-target.md

 This will produce a single js file containing all your parsing code.
 Easy to include in your web pages!

-If you can't use webpack, you can use the lib/require.js script which implements the Node.js 'require' function in brwsers.
+If you can't use webpack, you can use the lib/require.js script which implements the Node.js 'require' function in browsers.

 This script is provided by Torben Haase, and is NOT part of ANTLR JavaScript runtime.